We love Google Data Studio here at Bind Media, it truly is one of the most versatile data visualisation tools at a marketers disposal.

 - Geo & Demographics performance

-Add your details below to view the dashboard (view access only)!
+Add your details below to view the dashboard (full copyable version)!

 Video Run Through

 If you’re a visual kind of data visualiser, we’ve put together a video that runs through the report page by page and dives into some of the more useful (and often hidden away) features.

 First things first, you’re going to need to select your Google Ads accounts using the data selector at the top left of the dashboard.
 If you see a Sign-In button, you’ll need to login to the relevant account and refresh the report.
 You can select multiple accounts but they will need to share a currency so the report can aggregate cost metrics.